Open benchmark · 2026-05 snapshot

-Nine Claude Code frameworks, three tasks, three judges — and a top-four statistical tie.
+Eight Claude Code setups, three tasks, five judges — and task-specific specialisation.

-A blind, multi-judge evaluation of the Claude Code ecosystem on feature, bugfix, and refactor work in a real TypeScript monorepo.
-756 judgments.
-Every prompt, transcript, diff, and judge score is checked in — read the intervals, not the ranks.
+A blind, multi-judge evaluation of the Claude Code ecosystem — plugins, skill packs, hook kits, and a no-addon baseline — on feature, bugfix, and refactor work in a real TypeScript monorepo.
+360 judgments.
+No setup is top-2 on all three tasks — every prompt, transcript, diff, and judge score is checked in for independent re-analysis.

 3